COVID-19 Patient Update

 One very important goal in limiting the spread of COVID-19 is to keep a lot of people from contracting the virus all at once, because having a very large number of people getting sick at the same time is more likely to overwhelm our healthcare system.
 Too many sick people all at one time will lead to shortages of things like hospital beds and ventilators, shortages which can lead to avoidable deaths.
 The best way to limit the spread of COVID-19 is to practice what has been called “social distancing,” which means making efforts to keep people from gathering in large groups that might inadvertently spread the virus amongst them.
 This principle is the reason aggressive measures have been employed recently, such as the cancellation of the NCAA Basketball Tournament and the statewide closure of all SC schools.
 In addition to these efforts, people need to voluntarily avoid doing things that can put themselves at risk of contracting the virus, such as going out into crowded public places unnecessarily.
 Also, people who are already ill should avoid going out and potentially spreading their illness (regardless of the cause) to others.
 We all need to avoid shaking hands, a common standard greeting gesture, but one that can help spread viruses like COVID-19.
 Coughing or sneezing into your elbow instead of your hands is a good idea; but a better idea is to avoid going out in public at all when you are sick.
 Staying at home until you are over your illness is the most important measure to follow.

-Patients should call to speak to a nurse if they are ill and wish to be considered for testing.
+Patients and community members should call to speak to a screener nurse if they are ill and wish to be considered for testing.

 If you have a respiratory illness with fever and cough or shortness of breath and are concerned that you might have COVID-19, you can get information from the CDC Coronavirus site, South Carolina DHEC website or MUSC website.